hapv3/neural-compiler/docs/neural_ai_phase3_conv_implementation_guide.md

 - N=1, H=1, W=1.
 - C=1, 3, 31, 32, 33, 63, 64, and 65.
 - Engine-level test bases at every byte offset 0 through 31.
-These test iDMA behavior and do not relax the default 32-byte public binding base policy.
+These test iDMA behavior and do not by themselves freeze an ABI alignment exception.
 - A final short row at the end of the binding.
 - Overlapping local source and destination.